JRDNVI/Jordon.FYP.github.io/index.md

 ### Middleware:
 - **React Query**: Library for managing server-state, handling data fetching, caching, and synchronization within the React application.
-- **WebSocket API**: Provides a full-duplex communication channel, allowing the client and server to communicate simultaneously—ideal for facilitating the in-app messaging system (Mozilla, 2024).
+- **WebSocket API**: Provides a full-duplex communication channel, allowing the client and server to communicate simultaneously—ideal for facilitating the in-app messaging system.

 ### Backend:
 - **AWS CloudFormation**: Allows me to manage and develop the below services as code.
 It will be used to build a serverless REST API and deploy it as a stack.